Matthew 27:2: Analysis

-It has usually been accepted that the reason for the delivery of Jesus to the Roman governor by the Sanhedrin was that the Jewish authorities did not have the power to carry out executions under Roman rule.
-This reason is made explicit at John 18:31.
+gives as reason for the delivery of Jesus to the Romans by the Sanhedrin that the Jewish authorities lacked lawful authority to carry out executions under Roman rule.
 This has been questioned by some modern historians.
-Beginning with Jean Juster in 1914, Hans Lietzmann in 1931, and Paul Winter in 1974 looked at the legal history of the period and found several executions carried out on orders of the Sanhedrin with no mention of Roman authorities.
+Beginning with Jean Juster in 1914, Hans Lietzmann in 1931 and Paul Winter in 1974 looked at the legal history of the period and found several executions carried out on orders of the Sanhedrin with no mention of Roman authorities.
 In early Christian tradition Stephen and James were tried and sentenced to death by the Sanhedrin.
 The right to execute Gentile trespassers into the Temple is also established from documents of the time.
 Based on these facts Lietzmann and Winter originated a theory that the Jewish trial is not historical, and that the execution of Jesus was a purely Roman matter.
 The idea that the Jewish authorities did not have this power was a product of the Gospel writers working after the destruction of the Temple, when Roman rule was far more rigid.
 Other historians, notably A. N. Sherwin-White, disagree.
 While there are recorded executions by the Jewish authorities, that of James was during a time of lapsed imperial control and that of Stephen perhaps by an extrajudicial mob rather than any formal proceedings.
 Across the Empire the power of capital punishment was limited only to high Roman authorities.
 Judea would be exceptional if locals had such rights.

-The binding of Jesus represents that he has now been convicted, as is being presented to Pilate as a dangerous figure who must be bound.
-Origen's Commentary on Matthew makes much of this act of binding as a connection to the Hebrew Bible and the story of Samson.
+Roman enforcement of laws and penal practices, including capital punishment, changed throughout the course of the era and differed in application based on citizenship, gender, and other social aspects of the accused.